 Maybe a lack of static type checking scares dynamic language programmers into writing unit tests.
 Or to turn things around, perhaps static type checking lulls programmers into thinking they do not need unit tests.
 Maybe static type checking is like anti-lock brakes.

 Nearly everyone would agree that static type checking does not eliminate the need for unit testing.
 Someone accustomed to working in a statically typed language might say “I know the compiler isn’t going to catch all my errors, but I’m glad that it catches some of them.”
 Static typing might not eliminate the need for unit testing, but it may diminish the motivation for unit testing.
 The lack of compile-time checking in dynamic languages may inspire developers to write more unit tests.

 See Bruce Eckel’s article Strong Typing vs. Strong Testing for more discussion of the static typing and unit testing.

 Update: I’m not knocking statically typed languages.
 I spend most of my coding time in such languages and I’m not advocating that we get rid of static typing in order to scare people into unit testing.

 I wanted to address the question of what programmers do, not what they should do.
 In that sense, this post is more about psychology than software engineering.
 (Though I believe a large part of software engineering is in fact psychology as I’ve argued here.)
 Do programmers who work in dynamic languages write more tests?
 If so, does risk homeostasis help explain why?

 Finally, I appreciate the value of unit testing.
 I’ve spent most of the last couple days writing unit tests.
 But there is a limit to the kinds of bugs that unit tests can catch.
-Unit tests are good at catching errors in code that has been written, but most errors come from code that should have been written.
+Unit tests are good at catching errors in code that has been written, but most errors come from code that should have been written but wasn’t.
 See Software sins of omission.